List of Rocko's Modern Life characters: Rachel Bighead

-Ed and Bev's only child.
+Rachel Bighead (née Ralph Bighead) is Ed and Bev's only child.
 During the original series, their child was named Ralph Bighead.
 Disowned by Ed for not wanting to work for Conglom-O, the young Bighead went to Holl-o-Wood, a parody of Hollywood to become a cartoonist, eventually creating a cartoon called The Fatheads (who are both voiced by Charlie Adler), a married couple with obese heads that constantly fight and hit each other with parking meters.
 The Fatheads were based loosely on Ed and Bev.
 Rocko and his friends are fans of the show.

-By the time Rocko and his friends return to Earth in Static Cling, the character has come out as a transgender woman; still living in the desert, Ralph becomes Rachel Bighead.
+By the time Rocko and his friends return to Earth in Static Cling, the character has come out as a transgender woman, still living in the desert, now named Rachel Bighead.

 Creator Joe Murray provides the voice of the character as both Ralph and Rachel.
-Writer Martin Olson created Ralph and based the character's personality on Joe Murray's personality; Olson also used the character to satirize Murray's experiences with Nickelodeon.
+Writer Martin Olson created Ralph and based the character's personality on Joe Murray's personality, Olson also used the character to satirize Murray's experiences with Nickelodeon.
 When Murray created the first episode with Ralph, the directors and artists, enamored with the story, became involved in the production.
 Olson asked Murray to voice Ralph.
 On his website Murray wrote, "I don't consider myself a voice actor, but this one I did."

-According to Olson, Doug Lawrence persuaded Murray into yelling "NEVER NEVER NEVER NEVER NEVER!" as the character's voice.
-Olson found this humorous as, according to him, Murray "NEVER EVER screamed."
+According to Olson, Doug Lawrence persuaded Murray into yelling "Never never never never!" as the character's voice.
+Olson found this humorous as, according to him, Murray "Never ever screamed."
 Olson describes Murray's voice as "a quiet, thoughtful murmur" and therefore found "Joe as his alter-ego screaming like a nut" to be humorous.